reviewboard/reviewboard/docs/manual/users/reviews/approving-changes.rst

 opening the review dialog and clicking the :guilabel:`Ship It!` checkbox.

 .. image:: review-dialog-shipit.png
+   :alt: The top section of the Review Dialog, with a "Ship It" checkmark,
+         followed by the Header text field.
+   :width: 505
+   :height: 278
+   :sources: 2x review-dialog-shipit@2x.png

 This will give you the opportunity to fill out the :guilabel:`Header` field with a general summary.
 It's a good opportunity to say something encouraging.